`fig build`

 Attach scripts to each command

-Attach an interactive runbook to each command.
+Attach an to each command.
 This makes the CLI more discoverable.

 The instructions are contained in the fig build